swift2891/AutoExcel/README.md

 # AutoExcel
-A Python application to parse excel sheets, plot graphs.
+A Python application to parse excel sheets, manipulate data and plot graphs.
-Developed for a specific Excel sheet format
+This app is developed for a specific Excel sheet format for analysing research data.